Billy Hughes egg-throwing incident: Warwick speech

 On 29 November 1917, Hughes attempted to give a speech to the people of Warwick at the local railway station.
-During the speech an egg was thrown at Hughes, knocking off his hat.
-Enraged, Hughes lunged into the crowd, reaching into his coat for a revolver, which had been left behind in his railway carriage.
-Realising his weapon was not available, Hughes ordered the local police officer, Sergeant Kenny, to arrest Brosnan for a breach of Commonwealth law but the policeman said "you have no jurisdiction".
+While Hughes spoke, an egg was hurled from the crowd and hit him on the head, knocking off his hat.
+Enraged, Hughes lunged into the crowd, reaching into his coat for a revolver but discovered it had been left in the railway carriage.
+Hughes demanded local police arrest the culprit for breaking Commonwealth law, but law enforcement refused the request of the prime minister.
+As a policeman of Warwick, Sergeant Kenny was only beholden to Queensland law, and told the prime minister "You have no jurisdiction".

 Aftermath

-This incident has been associated with the forming of the Commonwealth Police.
-There had been plans to create such a police force for over a decade but it is felt that this incident acted as a catalyst for it to happen.
+The Commonwealth Police were created shortly after the event, and could enforce federal law across the Commonwealth.
+There had been plans to create a similar entity for over a decade, and the egg throwing incident is considered a catalyst for its creation.

 In November 2007, the 90th anniversary of the Warwick egg-throwing incident was celebrated with a re-enactment at Warwick railway station.